|

 monsters were once more in demand -- and

 so was O'Brien.
-Serving as a technical
+Serving as a technical-supervisor on

 The Black